 - doing weight-bearing exercise, like walking

 - getting occasional blood sugar checks

-Once you’ve finished your course of treatment, you’ll still need to see your doctor for checkups because temporal arteritis can recur.
+You’ll still need to see your doctor for checkups once you’ve finished your course of treatment.
+This is because temporal arteritis can recur.

 Your outlook for temporal arteritis will depend on how quickly you’re diagnosed and able to start treatment.
 Untreated temporal arteritis can cause serious damage to the blood vessels in your body.
 Call your doctor if you notice new symptoms.
 This will make it more likely that you’ll be diagnosed with a condition when it’s in the early stages.